If you’re wondering where to start with Japanese literature, these are the best Japanese books across sci-fi, mystery, literary fiction, and more.

 In the 20th century, many fledgling Japanese authors fell in love with the popular European crime fiction that had swept the world, especially the works of Agatha Christie and Arthur Conan Doyle.

 Their charming detectives and locked-room mysteries sparked the imaginations of many Japanese writers.
-Here are two Japanese mystery novels born from the fires of that spark.
+Here are three Japanese mystery novels born from the fires of that spark.

 The Honjin Murders by Seishi Yokomizo